sqlmapproject/sqlmap/Usage.md

         --invalid-bignum    Use big numbers for invalidating values --invalid-logical   Use logical operations for invalidating values --no-cast           Turn off payload casting mechanism
+        --no-unescape       Turn off string unescaping mechanism
         --prefix=PREFIX     Injection payload prefix string
         --suffix=SUFFIX     Injection payload suffix string
         --skip=SKIP         Skip testing for given parameter(s)
         --tamper=TAMPER     Use given script(s) for tampering injection data

       Detection:
         These options can be used to specify how to parse and compare page content from HTTP responses when using blind SQL injection technique

         --level=LEVEL       Level of tests to perform (1-5, default 1)
         --risk=RISK         Risk of tests to perform (0-3, default 1)
-        --string=STRING     String to match in the response when query is valid --regexp=REGEXP     Regexp to match in the response when query is valid --code=CODE         HTTP response code to match when the query is valid --text-only         Compare pages based only on the textual content --titles            Compare pages based only on their titles
+        --string=STRING     String to match when query is evaluated to True --regexp=REGEXP     Regexp to match when query is evaluated to True --code=CODE         HTTP code to match when query is evaluated to True --text-only         Compare pages based only on the textual content --titles            Compare pages based only on their titles

       Techniques:
         These options can be used to tweak testing of specific SQL injection techniques

         --technique=TECH    SQL injection techniques to test for (default "BEUST") --time-sec=TIMESEC  Seconds to delay the DBMS response (default 5)